Paranormal Phenomena: Unexplained and Spooky Mysteries

 Ghaal (घाल)

-“Ghaal” or “Ghaal Totka” is a black magic term, an occult phenomenon.
-It’s kind of a flying light primarily seen on Diwali.
+“Ghaal” or “Ghaal Totka” is a black magic term.
+It’s an occult phenomenon, and many people claim it’s kind of a flying light primarily seen on or around Diwali.

 Here’s how it works:

-But if that individual keeps silent, the Ghaal returns and kills the person who launched it.
-Pretty risky, huh?
+If that individual keeps silent, the Ghaal returns and kills the person who hired the black magician to launch it.
+(Karma is a bitch, huh?)

 “Chhal”—the Hindi word for Deceit.